marencarro/CIT-sleep-sed-phys-R-scripts/README.md

 boot

-tidyverse

-ggplot2
+lme

+foreign

+robCompositions

 You can install all required packages with:

-install.packages(c("boot", "tidyverse", "ggplot2"))
+install.packages(c("boot", "lme", "robCompositions", "foreign"))

 ▶️ How to run

 Clone or download this repository.

-Open the script scripts/analysis_example.R in RStudio (or any R environment).
+Open the script scripts/XX.R in RStudio (or any R environment).

 Run the script to see the workflow using the synthetic dataset.